ember-cli-sentry/ember-cli-sentry/README.md

 * Enable safe use of Raven.js whether you are in development mode or not.
 * Inject a logging service to routes, components, controllers and models to access Raven object.
-* Provide a default logger generator that should work for the vaste majority of people.
+* Provide a default logger generator that should work for the vast majority of people.
 * Provide rather complete customization.

 This add-on does **not**: